hrb9/K8S_VAGRANT/README.md

 ## K8S_VAGRANT

-This project allows you to easily set up a Kubernetes environment using Vagrant.
+This project allows you to easily set up a HA Kubernetes environment using Vagrant.
 The environment includes:

   * Load Balancer (LB)
   * Kubernetes Master (Control Plane)
   * Worker Nodes
   * Configured NVMe SSDs for storage
-  * OpenEBS installed for storage management
+  * OpenEBS installed for storage management (Post installed on the Master node)

 ### Project Structure
  ```bash